saoudh/db-vendo-client/docs/tests.md

-# automated tests in `hafas-client`
+# automated tests in `db-vendo-client`

-Because transit data is inherently dynamic (e.g. a different set of departures being returned for a stop now than in 10 minutes), and because it is of paramount importance that `hafas-client` actually works with HAFAS endpoints *as they currently work*, its testing setup is a bit unusual.
+Because transit data is inherently dynamic (e.g. a different set of departures being returned for a stop now than in 10 minutes), and because it is of paramount importance that `db-vendo-client` actually works with HAFAS endpoints *as they currently work*, its testing setup is a bit unusual.

-`hafas-client` has three kinds of automated tests:
+`db-vendo-client` has three kinds of automated tests:
 - unit tests, which test individual aspects of the case base in isolation (e.g. the parsing of HAFAS-formatted dates & times) – run via `npm run test-unit`
 - end-to-end (E2E) tests, which run actual HTTP requests against their respective profile's HAFAS endpoint – run via `npm run test-e2e`
 - integration tests, which are the E2E tests running against pre-recorded (and checked-in) HTTP request fixtures – run via `npm run test-integration`